Indian Economy is in a severe recession: Rajendra Pratap Gupta

 A month back when i visited the Fame Adlabs at Kharghar to watch the night show for the hit film Fashion, my wife and myself were refused tickets as we were the only two people to watch the movie and the counter girl told us that, she needed at least 5 people to start the show !!
 Did you expect this in good times !!

 Reliance retail is no better, they have changed the strategy for the second time in the last two years and if i remain accurate in my predictions.
 This time again Reliance will have to redo a lot of things to avoid exiting the retail venture .
 All these retail majors banked on experienced retail expats .
 Who themselves wanted to ‘Earn while Learn in India ’ at the cost of these employers.
+It is learned through credible resources that, Reliance has shut down the Wellness vertical and asked most of its employees to leave .
+Firing of people is becoming a norm at Reliance

 Some organised retailers are not even in a position to recover their expenses , losses are mounting and credit is moving at an escape velocity not imagined in 2007 !!
 Money is not available, as earlier even the small companies would value themselves on the lines of the listed companies .
 With stock market following the Wal-Mart model ( everyday low prices, even Wal street is joked and nick named as Wal-Mart street !!! ).Now there are no takers for these companies .
 Defaults are increasing day by day.
 We know the outcome.

 Industrial production and growth is slowed .
 I believe that at this time , for most businesses , survival is the main question and not growth or profits !! .
 Takeovers will happen or closures.
 In India , bankruptcy is not practised widely.
 So we will see closures.
-The government should keep vigilant on big business houses for accounting and reporting in case they are listed, or we might see a fraud and failure like Enron or WorldCom.
+The government should be vigilant on big business houses for accounting and reporting in case they are listed, or we might see a fraud and failure like Enron or WorldCom.
 This is a step to avoid ‘financial terrorism’ .
 Some business houses ‘control’ many politicians and this is an area of big concern.
 We have created unequal wealth in the form of strong and gigantic business houses who are iconic Any wrong doing in such a big business houses would be like a corporate suicide and will severely impact the market scenario.
 I don’t rule out ‘accounting manipulations’ or ‘jugglery’ in these ‘tough times’ to keep the image and reputation intact for such big business houses.

 Even the TATA’s are not able to raise funds , the rights issue was a case in point .
 DLF , Unitech were rising stars in 2007 are shooting stars now.
 Projects are delayed and more news is to come in the times ahead.